-Four methods of a wireless connection have been considered: Bluetooth (perhaps with CC2541), WiFi with ESP8266, a 868 MHz long range link with SX1276, and a 2.4 GHz link with nRF24L01+.
-Bluetooth was dismissed early for its complexity, and ESP8266 for its high consumption in continuous reception mode, although both solutions might be viable for certain applications and with more development time.
+Four methods of a wireless connection have been considered: Bluetooth (perhaps with the Texas Instruments CC2541), WiFi with the Espressif ESP8266, a 868 MHz long range radio link with the Semtech SX1276, and a 2.4 GHz radio link with the nRF24L01+.
+Bluetooth was dismissed early for its complexity, and the ESP8266 for its high power consumption, although both solutions might be viable for certain applications and with more development time.